electrovir/pull-request-vir/README.md

 ## usage

-1.  install this package into whatever repo you're planning to use it
+1. Install this package into whatever repo you're planning to use it.
-    -   `npm i pull-request-vir`
+    -   `npm i -D pull-request-vir`
-2.  create a config using that import
+2. Create a config file somewhere in the repo (not within source code).

-    1. the config file can be named anything but must be JavaScript or TypeScript
+    1. The config file can be named anything but must be JavaScript or TypeScript.
-    2. import `definePullRequestVirConfig` into the config file
+    2. If using TypeScript, import the `Config` type into the config file.
-    3. export its output as the default output:
+    3. Create a config object that matches that type and export it as the default output:

         ```typescript
         import type {Config} from 'pull-request-vir';